Imagine you are from Montreal, having French as a primary language.

 A complete disaster in terms of experience, timely access to care, and quality care.

-Every healthcare software or solution which works in on-demand nature requires to have a best-in-class matching algorithm to deliver what patients have expected.
+Every healthcare software or solution that works in an on-demand nature requires a best-in-class matching algorithm to deliver what patients have expected.

 Whatever the use cases the platform has built for can only come under the boundary of accomplishment when both seeker and seller have similar interests.